Drew Bewick, Managing Director, Tree House Ventures, LLC

-Harry Geller, Entrepreneur in Residence
+Harry Geller, Serial Entrepreneur

 Harry Geller is an entrepreneur whose career has spanned a broad range of successful startup companies.
 Geller has started, owned and managed fourteen multi-million dollar businesses, primarily focused in the logistics, food services and real estate fields.
 Four of his companies have been named to the INC. 500 list of fastest growing companies, the most recent one in 2009.
 He was named the EY Entrepreneur of the Year in 1992.